julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 The Channel Tunnel is a testament to the power of bottom-up estimation and planning.

+#### The Millau Viaduct

+The Millau Viaduct is a cable-stayed bridge that spans the valley of the River Tarn near Millau in southern France.
+It is the tallest bridge in the world, with one mast's summit at 343.0 metres (1,125 ft) above the base of the structure.
+It is the 12th highest bridge deck in the world, being 270 metres (890 ft) between the road deck and the ground below.

+The Millau Viaduct was built between 2001 and 2004, and cost €394 million ($524 million) to construct.

+It was completed on time and it has been in operation since 2004.

+A WBS was used to break down the project into smaller components and sub-components.

 ## ~Premature Optimization is the root of all evil (Donald Knuth)~

 In theory, optimization in the early stages of development is unnecessary and can lead to wasted time and effort.